The Ultimate Guide to Health and Wellness Stipends

 request demo with compt

-Wellness stipends aren’t the only type of stipend companies are offering these days.
+Health and wellness stipends aren’t the only type of stipend companies are offering these days.
 In fact, stipends are quickly becoming one of the most sought-after perks, showing up on nearly every “top perks” list.

 So, what other stipends are gaining popularity?
 Here’s a breakdown of some of the most common:

-Offer Wellness, the Compt way
+Offer wellness, the Compt way

 Is a wellness stipend taxable?